patricktrainer/patricktrainer.github.io/content/posts/The-Anatomy-of-a-Great-Decision.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: The-Anatomy-of-a-Great-Decision
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# The-Anatomy-of-a-Great-Decision

-# The-Anatomy-of-a-Great-Decision# The Anatomy of a Great Decision
+# The Anatomy of a Great Decision
 Created: February 21, 2020 12:17 PM
 URL: https://fs.blog/2019/04/decision-anatomy/
 *Making better decisions is one of the best skills we can develop.